 How do muscles grow?

 Muscles grow through a process called “hypertrophy”.
-Hypertrophy is the process the body uses to rebuild damaged muscle tissue, essentially growing the size of the muscle.
+Hypertrophy is the main process the body uses to repair and rebuild damaged muscle tissue.
 On a microscopic level, our muscles are made up of fibers, which in turn are made up of proteins.
 Stimuli like resistance training (weightlifting) can overload our muscles, causing proteins to break down.

 When do our muscles actually grow?
 They grow when the amount of protein synthesized in our muscles exceeds the amount of protein that is broken down.